Coast Guard responds to marine casualty in Munuscong Lake

-U.S. Coast Guard Air Station Travers City responds to the American Mariner marine casualty in Munuscong Lake, Michigan, March 28, 2024.
+SAULT SAINTE MARIE, Mich. — Coast Guard Sector Northern Great Lakes responded to a marine casualty in Munuscong Lake, Michigan, this morning.

+At approximately 1 a.m., the American Mariner, a 714-foot bulk cargo ship, suffered a marine casualty and struck the Mud Lake Junction Light with their bow.
+The vessel, which was not carrying cargo at the time of the incident, reported there were no injuries on board.
+The vessel is currently anchored and reported that no pollution was caused by the incident.

+Coast Guard Sector Northern Great Lakes responded with boats from Station Sault Ste.
+Marie, a helicopter from Air Station Traverse City and the Coast Guard Cutter Katmai Bay, homeported in Sault Ste.
+Marie.
+The Coast Guard Vessel Traffic Service has closed the St. Marys River from Nine Mile Point to Point Aux Frenes until the vessel can be safely moved from the channel.

 |Date Taken: